wds4/DCoSL/dips/conceptGraph/declarations/troll-version1.md

 ```

 Note that the local copy:
-- The slug has been thanged to 'antagonizer'.
+- The `wordData.slug` property has been changed.
+- `wordData.name` and `wordData.title` fields have been added.
-- `wordData.version` has been removed.
+- The `wordData.version` property has been removed.

 ## References